 California DMV Driving Record

-Your California DMV driving record is a vital tool that allows you to monitor your driving history and ensure accuracy.
-This record can be used by employers, insurers, and others to verify your driving history.
+Your California DMV driving record is a crucial tool for tracking your driving history and ensuring accuracy.
+In addition, employers, insurance, and others may also access this information to confirm your driving history.

-- The date your driver's license will expire
+- Date of issuance of your driver's license

 Points On California Driving Record